gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 [...]
 ```

 The `->` arrow means we enter the function, and `<-` means we exit it.
 We see a nice call tree.
-Also I notice something weird: we are calling `sort.Sort` way too much.
+Also I notice something weird (looking at the full output which is huge): we are calling `sort.Sort` way too much.
 It should be once, but we call it much more than that.

 That's the canary in the coal mine and it matches what we see on the CPU profile from the beginning.

 ## It's always DNS - wait no, it's always: superlinear algorithmic complexity

-Time to inspect the code in `findMigrations`, finally.
+Time to inspect the code in `NewMigrationBox`, finally.
 Pretty quickly I stumble upon code like this (I simplified a bit - you can find the original code in the PR):

 ```go
 fs.WalkDir(fm.Dir, ".", func(p string, info fs.DirEntry, err error) error {